rajatdb/AngularJS_Blog/README.md

 # AngularJS_Blog Webserver Guide.

-A quickstart to emulating a webserver on your local machine. **It is for learning Purpose to create a Simple Blog with the use of 'AngularJs' Technology.**
+A quickstart to emulating a webserver on your local machine. **This Project is for learning Purpose to create a Simple Blog with the use of 'AngularJs' Technology.**

 ## Install Ruby